clintonmicallef/.support-sql-procedures/DOCUMENTATION.md

 Support-SQL-Repository is a shared library of SQL Files (Procedures, functions and views) stored in GITHUB.
 Interactive queries, where the user calls these procedures via aliases and enters any requested parameters.

 The purpose behind this is for a user to be able to quickly access and run queries, functions and views that are commonly used.
-This is done by using Aliases which are set to call a particular SQL file, such as "merchant_entrysteps" would be calling the file: SQLQueriesDir'merchant_entrysteps.sql.
+This is done by using Aliases which are set to call a particular SQL file, such as "merchant_entrysteps" would be calling the file: merchant_entrysteps.sql within the local path for support-sql-repository.

-SQLQueriesDir is set in the .PSQLRC file to reflect a directory where said file {merchant_entrysteps.sql} would be stored, ex: ```/Users/benjaminschembri/Trustly/MyQueries/```
+SQLQueriesDir is set in the .PSQLRC file to reflect a directory where said file {merchant_entrysteps.sql} would be stored, ex: ```/Users/[username]/support-sql-repository```

 The .PSQLRC (_PostgreSQL Run Commands_) file, which is created in the Users' Home Directory, is run upon start-up of the DB environment.
 Any files and code written to this file are immediately executed upon initialising your Postgres Session.